Code-Institute-Submissions/JochenFM-Milestone1/README.md

     * This project uses code from **CSS-Tricks** for the [full page background image](https://css-tricks.com/perfect-full-page-background-image/)
 *    [Bootstrap](https://getbootstrap.com/)
     * This project is designed and customized with **Bootstrap**.
-Bootstrap for “Custom file input” as an extension of form on contributions site

 * [Favicon](https://favicon.io/)
     * The Favicons have been taken from